jetbrains-academy/introduction_to_python/Data structures/Nested Lists/task.md

 [4, 5]
 6
 ```
-You can access items within sublists in a nested list using multiple indices:
+You can access items within sublists in a nested list using multiple indices.
-To access number `1` from the first sublist:
+To access number `1` from the first sublist, write:
 ```python
 print(nested_list[0][0])
 ```